ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The number of CoBOMs required in a given supply chain ecosystem is dependent on Verifier Owner's Appraisal Policy for Evidence.
 Corresponding policies are often driven by the complexity and nature of the use case.

-For example, in cases where CoRIMs are produced by a single authority, a Verifier Owner may have a policy that CoBOM's are not required.
-In this case, signature chain over each CoRIM establishes required authorization, and may not require additional authorization via CoBOM.
-Any tags in a CoRIM received by a Verifier are activated immediately and treated valid for appraisal.
+A Verifier Owner has a policy that does not require CoBOM, tags within a CoRIM received by a Verifier are activated immediately and treated valid for appraisal.

 However there may be cases when Verifier receives CoRIMs from multiple